venikkus/microsporidia_screening/README.md

 git clone git@github.com:jamiemcg/BUSCO_phylogenomics
 ```

-Then download and unzip the databases (this step is for people who need to use a VPN, since downloading is not available in 💅Russia💅):
+Then download and unzip the databases (this step is for people who need to use a VPN, since downloading is not available from 💅Russia💅):
 ```bash
 mkdir -p busco/fungi_odb10
 mkdir -p busco/microsporidia_odb10